readium/architecture/proposals/001-format-api.md

 1. Create a `Format` constant instance, optionally in the `Format.` namespace.
 2. Create a sniffer function to recognize your format from a `Format.SnifferContext`.
 3. Then, either:
-    1. add your sniffer to the `Format.defaultSniffers` shared list to be used globally,
+    1. add your sniffer to the `Format.sniffers` shared list to be used globally,
-    2. or use your sniffer on a case-by-case basis, by passing it to the `sniffers` argument of `Format.guess()`.
+    2. or use your sniffer on a case-by-case basis, by passing it to the `sniffers` argument of `Format.of()`.

 Here's an example with Adobe's ACSM format.